mobilino/Phonegap-android-license-plugin/README.md

 You can use signedData and signature to directly feed the mentioned php script.

 If the retrieval was not successful the error callback will be called.
-This will happen in emulator, when the market app can not be reached, or there is not internet connection.
+This will happen in emulator, when the market app can not be reached or there is not internet connection.
 Usually this means that you what to retry the request after a certain amount of time.

 ## Installation
 This plugin is based on [plugman](https://github.com/apache/cordova-plugman).
 To install it to your app,